Application guidance

 The studentship will develop machine learning methods to co-optimise environmental (life cycle assessment) and economic (return on investment) metrology to accelerate the circular economy for plastics and their multi-materials.
 While LCA & ROI are often used in materials innovation, laborious calculations prevent iteration.
 This studentship will develop AI-led multiparameter optimisations to apply these Materials 5.0 principles to both optimise waste fates (reuse, recycling, H2) for plastics and predict waste composition for plastic, glass and aluminium.
 With potential impacts for our industry partner, Resource Futures, and in shaping recycling investment and policy interventions from local and national government, this project has potential to reshape circularity of materials.

 We seek an enthusiastic candidate who wants to join an interdisciplinary team in the Sustainable Materials Innovation Hub.
 The project would be suitable for a range of academic backgrounds in either machine learning and computer science, sustainability metrics and life cycle assessment, or materials engineering.
 Purpose-driven researchers keen to learn and collaborate on global challenges as change-makers will benefit from this unique opportunity within the Materials 4.0 CDT.
+This project is available to Home candidates only.

 Projects at The University of Sheffield